jamesob/desk/README.md

 Of course, the desk config directory (by default `~/.desks`) can be a symlink so that deskfiles can be stored in some centralized place, like Dropbox, and so shared across many computers.

+### Using a non-default config location

+By default, desks live in `~/.desk/desks`.
+If you want to use some other location, specify as much in `desk init` and then ensure you set `$DESK_DIR` to match that location in your shell's rc file.